 Decorations depict the coronation of Amenhotep III by the gods.
 On the south side of this courtyard a hypostyle court composed of thirty-two columns leads to the inner sanctum of the temple.
 To the left of the central aisle there is an altar dedicated to the Roman Emperor Constantine.

 The temple of Luxor is first mentioned on a pair of stelae dated to the twenty-second year of the reign of Ahmose I found at the Maasara quarry, to the east of Memphis.
 The stelae record the excavation of limestone for a serious of temples including the Luxor temple, which is referred to as the “Mansion of Amun in the Southern Sanctuary.”
 However, the earliest structure discovered at Luxor appears to date to the reign of Hatshepsut and Tuthmosis III.
-The shrine they constructed was later expanded and extensively remodelled by Ramesses II and the original construction.
+The shrine they constructed was later expanded and extensively remodelled by Ramesses II.

 Tutankhamun built extensively at Luxor, but his constructions were largely usurped by Horemheb and Ramesses II.
 At one time there was a chapel dedicated to Hathor (built during the 25th dynasty by Taharqa) and a colonnade built by Shabaka, but both have been destroyed.
 Hadrian built a small mudbrick shrine to Serapis but all that remains of this structure is a statue of Isis and some rubble.